Skip to content Skip to main navigation Report an accessibility issue

 11. Do you cremate the body?

-No, we generally do not cremate the remains as our emphasis is skeletal studies.
+No, we do not cremate the remains as our emphasis is on skeletal studies.

 12. Would there be any reason why you would not accept my body as a donation?

-Yes, we decline the donation of individuals who have infectious diseases such as COVID-19, HIV, any form of Hepatitis, tuberculosis, or antibiotic resistant infections such as Methicillin-resistant Staphylococcus aureus (MRSA).
+Yes, we reserve the right to decline any donation, including pre-registered donors, for any reason, including if our facility is at capacity.
+We also decline the donation of individuals who have infections such as COVID-19, HIV, any form of Hepatitis, tuberculosis, antibiotic resistant infections such as Methicillin-resistant Staphylococcus aureus (MRSA), or prior diseases such as Creutzfeldt Jakob Disease (CJD).

-However, we DO ACCEPT these individuals IF they are cremated.
+However, we MAY ACCEPT pre-registered donors IF they are cremated.
 We simply ask that the cremains NOT be pulverized.
 This is a simple request made to the crematory by either the family or funeral home.
+A donor’s family or their estate will be financially responsible for the cremation.

-13. If I want to donate my body to the FAC, does that mean I cannot donate my organs or tissues?
+13. If I want to donate my body to the FAC, does that mean I can still donate my organs or tissues?

 14. I want to donate my body, but my family really does not like that idea or does not agree with me.
 If I sign the paperwork and get it into my will, can my family prevent my final wish of body donation?

-Regardless of what you have arranged, signed or instructed, your family or next-of-kin has the final say.
+Yes, regardless of what you have arranged, signed or instructed, your next-of-kin makes the final decision.
 We will not fight your family for your body.
-We urge you to convince your family that the donation is what you want at your death.
+We urge you to speak with your family about your desire for body donation.

 15. Do I need to tell my family now that I want to donate my body?